kmgowda/SBK/README.md

 ### 4 - End to End Latency Mode
 In this mode, the SBK  writes and read the messages to the storage client (device/driver) and records the end to end latency.
-End to end latency means the time duration between the beginning of the writing event/record to stream and the time after reading the event/record. in this mode user must specify both the number of writers and readers.
+End to end latency means the time duration between the beginning of the writing event/record to stream, and the time after reading the event/record. in this mode user must specify both the number of writers and readers.
 The -throughput option (Throughput mode) or -records (late limiter) can used to limit the writers throughput or records rate.